 Ensuring seamless integration of technology

-Similarly, to the Fieldglass report, a familiar pattern emerges with procurement professionals - the same study finds just over half of procurement executives surveyed (53 per cent) are "highly informed" about the responsibilities of the service providers, and even less are informed of the duration of work, access to facilities, systems and confidential information, work quality, progress against milestones and/or deliverables, and compliance with licenses and certifications.
+A familiar pattern emerges with procurement professionals around integration – studies have found just over half of procurement executives surveyed (53 per cent) are "highly informed" about the responsibilities of the service providers, and even less are informed of the duration of work, access to facilities, systems and confidential information, work quality, progress against milestones and/or deliverables, and compliance with licenses and certifications.

 Integrating the VMS into your organization's IT ecosystem - including Human Resources systems, procurement, supplier systems, access/credentialing systems and ERP/AP tools to start - will provide a seamless end-to-end process.